Worcester County Comprehensive Plan Updates - 2026

 Comp Plan Cover Image

+The plan may be updated to reflect additional feedback from the State and/or public comments.
 The Planning Commission will then make a recommendation on the adoption of the plan.
-A separate public hearing will be scheduled with the County Commissioners for adoption of the plan by resolution.
+A separate public hearing will be scheduled with the County Commissioners for adoption by resolution.

 Vision Statement